andybega/Blair-Sambanis-replication/rep_nosmooth/README.md

 Table 1, but it is easier to duplicate them since the underlying models in any case estimate pretty quickly.)*

-One of the principal outputs of `setup-model-definitions.R` is this encoding, in `output/model-definitions/model-table.rds`:
+One of the principal outputs of `1-setup-model-definitions.R` is this encoding, in `output/model-definitions/model-table.rds`:

 ``` r